inaka/elvis_core/doc_rules/elvis_style/no_single_match_maybe.md

 ## Rationale

-Using a `maybe` expression with only one match is unnecessary and reduces code clarity.
+Using a `maybe` block with only one match is unnecessary and reduces code clarity.
 It adds syntactic overhead without providing meaningful branching logic.
 In such cases, a let-style assignment or direct pattern matching is typically more appropriate and idiomatic.
-Removing single-match `maybe` expressions also improves readability and simplifies the control flow.
+Removing single-match `maybe` block also improves readability and simplifies the control flow.

 ## Options